dxcamps/DLI_RoboWorkshop_1/prework/readme.md

     ```bash
     $ ls
+    commands.txt  DeploymentHelper.cs  deploy.ps1  parameters.json
-    deployer.rb  DeploymentHelper.cs  deploy-preview.sh  deploy.ps1  deploy.sh  parameters.json  template.json
+    deployer.rb   deploy-preview.sh    deploy.sh   template.json
     ```

 1. The last two files, `parameters.json` and `template.json` are the ones we'll use in this task:

     - `template.json` (**YOU DO NOT NEED TO MAKE ANY CHANGES IN THIS FILE**) contains the actual ARM template that defines all the resources that will be createad, e.g. The VM, Virtual Network, NIC, IP Address, Firewall Rules, etc.
-    - `parameters.json` contains the values that are needed for the deployment, like the actual name of the VM, the location where it should be deployed, etc.
+    - `parameters.json` contains the values that are needed for the deployment, like the actual name of the VM, the location where it should be deployed, etc.  You'll edit this file and enter the value for your `<name>` prefix.

 1. Open the `parameters.json` file in the text editor of your choice.
 Verify that the location is correct.
 Change the "name_place_holder" parameter's value of `<name>` to the name prefix you chose above, and save your changes.